fortify-presales/EightBallCpp/README.md

 # EightBallCpp

 This is an enhanced C++ version of the Fortify EightBall demo application.
-It uses CMake for the build process and Conan to managed open source library dependencies.
+It uses CMake/Ninja for the build process and Conan to managed open source library dependencies.

 Pre-requisites: